Beware, My Lovely

-Beware, My Lovely is a 1952 American crime film noir directed by Harry Horner starring Ida Lupino, Robert Ryan and Taylor Holmes.
+Beware, My Lovely is a 1952 American crime film noir directed by Harry Horner and starring Ida Lupino, Robert Ryan and Taylor Holmes.
 The film is based on the 1950 play The Man by Mel Dinelli, who also wrote the screenplay.

 Plot

 A widow named Helen Gordon impulsively hires handyman Howard Wilton to help her with house repairs and cleaning, but she quickly discovers that he is dangerous, paranoid and unstable.
 Howard keeps Helen inside the house for the entire day and she cannot summon help or escape.